cygwin/cygwin/winsup/cygwin/socket_tests/README.txt

    in the recv program.
 This needs to be fixed.
 Set appropriate errno if recvmsg is expecting ancillary data but doesn't get it.

+   scm_cred_send can also specify credentials:

+   $ ./scm_cred_send.exe data 1 3 5

+   This should fail with EPERM if the specified credentials are not the actual credentials of the sender, unless the sender is an administrator.
+In that case the specified pid must be the pid of an existing process, but the uid and gid can be arbitrary.

 7. fork/socketpair test.

    $ ./fork_socketpair.exe